itu-bdsa/lecture-notes/sessions/swe_05/Slides.md

 ### OCP: Quiz

-Can one design software to always adhere to the open-source principle?
+Can one design software to always adhere to the open/closed principle?

 --